zamminhduy123/web-dev-study/typescript.md

 - `Partials<Interface>`: Makes every thing in interface have ? (which means could be `undefined`)
 - `Omit<Interface, "property">`: Remove that property out of **Interface**
+- `Exclude<Interface, "union-type">`: Remove a union type from interface (use this for union type and omit for object exclude property)